-An introduction by André Garitte, curator, on the occasion of the 10th anniversary of the Museum
+An introduction by André Garitte, conservator, on the occasion of the Museum’s 10th anniversary

 The idea to establish a museum for René Magritte, Belgium’s greatest painter and one of the most important surrealists in the world, dates back to 1983.
 That’s when I started trying to convince Georgette Magritte, the artist’s widow, to transform the last house in which he lived into a biographical museum.
 She hesitated, fancied herself more or less immortal, and so couldn’t imagine “people tread on her rugs” with her watching them.
 The friends around her (“every man for himself” seemed to be their motto) as well as the local authorities showed so to speak no interest in this museum.
 And so the project couldn’t be initiated.
 I considered this to be the biggest failure in my life.

 In 1992, I discovered that one of the houses the couple used to live in, in Jette, still existed, though it was in a deplorable condition.
 It happened to be the most crucial building historically speaking because Magritte lived there from 1930 to 1954, i.e. much longer than in all his other lodgings together.
 This is where he painted about half of his work and where most of his masterpieces were produced.
 He established a small advertising firm and had a studio built in the backyard (“Studio Dongo”).
 The house eventually became the Belgian surrealists’ headquarters.
 The painter and his friends met there on a weekly basis and organised all sorts of subversive activities.